Mkatpelly/Stock-Picker-Agent/README.md

 You can choose the ticker, history window, and basic LSTM hyperparameters directly from the sidebar.

+It can only give you advice on what trades to make, it cannot be considered true financial advice.

 2. Project Structure
 A typical layout for the code shown earlier: